A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Vulnerability Database/CVE-2023-47504

-CVE-2023-47504 is an authentication bypass vulnerability in Elementor Website Builder that allows unauthorized access to restricted functionality.
-This article covers technical details, affected versions, and mitigation.
+CVE-2023-47504 is an authentication bypass flaw in Elementor Website Builder allowing unauthorized access to restricted functionality.
+This article covers technical details, affected versions up to 3.16.4, and mitigation.

 CVE-2023-47504 Overview